 This tall variety (>2m) produces yellow-green foliage and creamish-white flowers.
 The pods are green when they first set, but become red and white as the seeds inside start to form.
 The young beans are delicious when eaten fresh and the mottled, dried seeds have a lovely rich and creamy 'butter bean' flavour.

-Bred at Prosser, Washington State, for the United States Department of Agriculture (USDA), this variety was developed for its disease resistance.
+Bred at Prosser, Washington State, USA for the USDA, this variety was developed for its disease resistance.
 Its popularity was limited as its dark purple, almost black, beans were too plump and large for canning, despite having a lovely rich, beany flavour.
 Produces strong and prolific plants which may require some support.

 Our donor has grown this ex-commercial bean for at least 30 years and originally obtained the seeds from Ryder’s of St Albans just before the firm was sold on in the 1970s, when all of its varieties were discontinued.
 Produces tall vines (up to 2.5m) and white flowers followed by flat, green pods.
 The 1970 Ryder’s seed catalogue describes it as “a heavy bearer, absolutely stringless and of delicious flavour, may be sliced or cooked whole.”

 Produces tall, vigorous vines (>2.5m) with dark green, almost black, foliage.
 The leaves contrast beautifully with the green pods that harbour big, white seeds.
 The seeds are most curious, as each is marked with a solitary saint-like figure dressed in monk robes.
 Vigorous and hardy, the young beans are lovely eaten fresh and they freeze well, retaining their rich flavour.
 Can also be used dried.